Interpret Browser test results π

 To build charts and dashboards using your metrics, see Dashboards in Splunk Observability Cloud.

-To create static threshold detectors natively in Splunk Synthetic Monitoring, see Set up detectors and alerts in Splunk Synthetic Monitoring.
+To create static threshold detectors natively in Splunk Synthetic Monitoring, see Detectors and alerts.

 To build more advanced detectors using the Splunk Observability Cloud metrics engine, see Introduction to alerts and detectors in Splunk Observability Cloud.